shautvast/jargo/README.md

 **Jargo**

-Exploring the need/possibility to move from maven/gradle to cargo.

-That is, build tool for java taking inspiration from Cargo
+An experimental build tool for Java taking inspiration from Cargo.

-And it's called Jargo.
+And it's called *Jargo*.
 I do not wish to put a J in front of anything, as is the java tradition, but 'jargo' actually sounds kinda nice and it conveys pretty much what it is.

 It is NOT a new maven (not yet at least).
 That's the reason it's not called 'raven.'